BlinkDrink/Digits-and-Letters-Classifier/README.md

 # Digits-and-Letters-Classifier
-Classifying multiple objects(letters/digits) in a single image
+Classifying multiple objects(letters/digits) in a single image using Python and Tensorflow 2.